-The requirements of the College of Natural Science for the Bachelor of Science de-
+2. The requirements of the College of Natural Science for the Bachelor of Science degree.

 The credits earned in certain courses referenced in requirement 3. below may be counted toward College requirements as appropriate.
+3. The following requirements for the major: